Blobscan/blobscan/.changeset/brave-pants-divide.md

 "@blobscan/rest-api-server": patch
 ---

-Added PostHog for API request tracking
+Added PostHog for metrics and insights